-Jeff is currently writing a second edition of Ghost Hunter's Guide to the San Francisco Bay Area.
-That mansucript will be completed January 10, 2010 and published early in 2011.
-Future projects will take him to Civial War battlefields, and to Portland, Oregon and Santa Fe, New Mexico.
+A second edition of Ghost Hunter's Guide to the San Francisco Bay Area. as published in 2012.
+He is currently completing Ghost Hunter's Guide to Portland and the Oregon Coast.
+Future projects will take him to Civil War battlefields and to Santa Fe, New Mexico.

 Jeff Dwyer has also written three novels and a TV movie script--Sailor on Horseback--that chronicles the final three years in the life of legendary writer Jack London.
 Jeff's work is represented by S. J. Clark Literary Agency.

 Jeff keeps busy with his paranormal investigations, writing projects, personal appearances at book events, radio and TV appearances, and a demanding job as a clinical specialist in cardiology at a busy medical center.
 He lives in Fairfield, near California's famous Napa Valley, with his wife and three children.

 and ghostly experiences are completely

 expected, often when the "witness" was

 not looking for a ghost.
 In fact, many

 who don't believe in ghosts, an after-life, or the reality of